b3nj4m/hubot/docs/README.md

 ## Brains

-Brobbot can support multiple brain adapters.
+Brobbot can use one of multiple brain adapters.
 See [docs/brains.md](brains.md).
 You can specify which brain to use with the `-b` option:

 ```bash
 ./index.sh -b redis